howlanderson/youdao.dict/readme.md

 you should request the youdao translation api key and add to the youdao.py if you do not want request the youdao key, you can install the pyquery and lxml for python this plugin also work.

+#version 3
+1. add support for local dict "sdcv"
+2. del the function that you can without key to use youdao api. from now, if you want use youdao dict, you should use the key